SMALL BUSINESS CAPITAL CORP. RECEIVERSHIP

 On May 10, 2013, the Court entered its [DKT.
 NO. 457] ORDER DENYING DEFENDANT'S MOTION FOR RECONSIDERATION (re DKT.
 329).
 The order denied the Defendant's motion that the Court reconsider its previous [DKT.
 70] ORDER DENYING REQUEST FOR LEGAL EXPENSES from September 26, 2012.

-NEW!
 ORDER AUTHORIZING RECEIVER TO SELL PROPERTIES; INSURANCE POLICY TERMINATION; MOTION TO DISMISS DENIED

 On May 10, 2013, Judge Davila entered his [DKT.
 NO. 454] CIVIL MINUTES OF MAY 10 HEARING and [DKT.
 NO. 456] ORDER AFTER MAY 10 HEARING.
 The minutes and orders covered several issues brought before the Court, specifically, the Receiver Thomas Seaman’s motion for order instructing defendant Mark Feathers to terminate an insurance policy and turn over cash value (Docket Item No. 177) is GRANTED; the Defendant Mark Feathers’ second amended motion to dismiss and motion for sanctions (Docket Item No. 275) is DENIED; and Receiver Thomas Seaman’s motion for authorization to sell the Natoma, Sweet Fingers and Whiskey Junction properties and accept a discounted payoff of the Four Brothers’ Inns loan (Docket Item No. 419) is GRANTED.